top of page

 • 5 min read

 Selling your business is one of the most significant financial decisions you'll make as an entrepreneur.
-Often, with decades of blood, sweat, and equity tied up in your company, it's natural to want to maximize your return by cutting out the middleman and going the For Sale By Owner (FSBO) route.
+With decades of blood, sweat, and equity tied up in your company, it’s natural to want to maximize your return.
+Many choose the For Sale By Owner (FSBO) route to cut out the middleman and save on broker commissions.

-If you're considering selling your business without professional representation, understanding these pitfalls could save you from making costly errors that damage both your business value and your exit strategy.
+If you're considering selling your business without professional representation, understanding these pitfalls could save you from making costly errors.
+These errors can damage both your business value and your exit strategy.

 The Problem: Premature Transparency Can Kill Your Business

-One of the most damaging mistakes FSBO sellers make is sharing their business identity before properly vetting potential buyers.
-Many owners think transparency builds trust, but premature disclosure can cause a series of problems that threaten the foundation of your business.
+One of the most damaging mistakes FSBO sellers make is sharing their business identity too soon.
+Many owners believe that transparency builds trust.
+However, premature disclosure can create a series of problems that threaten the foundation of your business.

 FSBO Listing